 We find confirmation of this perfected Human Tabernacle by the Prophet Jeremiah when he describes the mind-blowing Divine Intention of taking back His “Bride whom He divorced” (i.e. the House of 10-Israel, whom He describes as a harlot:

 14 Turn, O backsliding children, saith HaShem; for I am married unto you: and I will take you one of a city, and two of a family, and I will bring you to Zion: …

-(Suggestion: to update yourself on these topics and this concept, enter the keywords which are underlined above for your guidance, into the window of the Web Site Search, top right of Web Pages.
-This will provide several studies – and then follow further “Related Study” links at the foot of each of these articles).
+(Suggestion: to update yourself on these topics and this concept, be sure to follow the Links provided above for your guidance, This will provide several studies.
+Also follow further “Related Study” links at the foot of each of these articles).

 With this in mind, listen now to the inspiring commentary by Rabbi Riskin on Parashat Terumah and its accompanying Haftarah which deals with the topic of the Tabernacle (Mishkan).